 An element x' is called right e-inverse or right e-symmetric of x, if a right identity $e \neq x'$ exists such that $e \in x \cdot x'$.
 The definition of the left e-inverse or left e-symmetric is analogous to the above, while x' is called e-inverse or e-symmetric of x, if it is both right and left inverse with regard to the same identity e.
 If e is an identity in a hypergroup H, then the set of left inverses of $x \in H$, with regard to e, will be denoted by $S{el}(x)$, while $S{er}(x)$ will denote the set of right inverses of $x \in H$ with regard to e.
-The intersection $S{el}(x) \cap S{er}(x)$ will be denoted by $S_e(x)$.
+The intersection $S{el}(x) \cap S{er}(x)$ will be denoted by $S{e}(x)$.
 A semi-regular hypergroup H is called regular, if it has at least one identity e and if each element has at least one right and one left e-inverse.
-H is called strictly e-regular, if for the identity e the equality $S{el}(x) = S{er}(x)$ is valid for all $x \in H$.
-In a strictly e-regular hypergroup, the inverses of x are denoted by $S_e(x)$ and when there is no likelihood of confusion, e can be omitted.
-H has semistrict e-regular structure, if $S{el}(x) \cap S{er}(x) \neq \emptyset$ for any $x \in H$ is true for the identity e.
-Obviously in commutative hypergroups only strict e-regular structures exist.
+E is called E is called E in a strictly E is regular hypergroup, the inverses of E are denoted by E is valid for all E in a strictly E is no likelihood of confusion, E can be omitted.
+E has E is regular E structure, if E is an identity E in any E is true for the identity E. Obviously in commutative hypergroups only strict E regular structures exist.